SiT: Self-supervised vIsion Transformer: Methodology

 \subsection{Self-Supervised Tasks}

 As noted earlier, the transformer architecture allows seamless integration of multiple task learning simultaneously.
-We leverage this strength of the transformers to train SiT with three different objectives: (1) Image reconstruction, (2) Rotation prediction, and (3) Contrastive learning.
+We leverage this strength of the transformers to train SiT with two different objectives: (1) Image reconstruction based on GMML and (2) Contrastive learning.
 In the rest of the section, we describe the different types of self-supervised tasks employed in this work.